Please Note - If you are cruising around Australia you need to select Pacific.

 An excess is an amount that you pay upfront if you make a travel insurance claim.
 Remember that excess applies once per claimed event, not once per claim.
 So for example, if you are claiming for lost luggage and delay expenses you will have to pay the excess twice, once for each covered event.

-Yes, in most cases you will have the option to have the excess lowered or even removed on the policy for an addition amount.
+Yes, in most cases you will have the option to have the excess lowered or even removed on the policy for an additional amount.

 Sure can, but it’s a bit more difficult to find because most insurers require you to have a start and end date to buy a policy.
-We’ve had a look for you and found that 1Cover, 1st for Women, Budget Direct, Columbus Direct, Downunder, Insure and Go, Southern Cross travel Insurance, and Travel Insurance Direct all offer one way policies.
+We’ve had a look for you and found that Budget Direct, Columbus Direct, Insure and Go, and Travel Insurance Direct all offer one way policies.
 Oh yeah!

 We do not single out or recommend any particular travel insurer on this site.
 We bring the information to you so that you can make your own travel insurance comparison.
 If you need advice on a particular product you should contact that company directly.

 Be careful when you auto-select travel insurance through travel agents and/or airlines as they tend to charge up to 50% commission on the price of the policies they sell.
 Buy direct and don’t pay for convenience.

 Nothing!
 Comparisons are free to use and the prices are exactly the same as buying direct with the insurer.
 The insurance brands on comparison sites pay a referral fee once a policy has been bought.
 This does not increase the premium a user pays.
 Woo hoo!